-This filter helps define which local sources are advertised and to what group they send toward a peer.
+This filter helps define which sources are accepted from the members of an MSDP peer group.
 This filter specifies a source address and mask or group address and mask.
-If not configured, no pairs are filtered and no pairs are advertised to a peer.
+If not configured, no pairs are filtered and all pairs are accepted from the members of the MSDP peer group.

-Use the set form of this command to configure a filter for incoming SA messages received by the peers that belong to a peer group.
+Use the set form of this command to configure a filter for incoming SA messages received from the peers that belong to a peer group.

-Use the delete form of this command to delete a filter for incoming SA messages received by the peers that belong to a peer group.
+Use the delete form of this command to delete a filter for incoming SA messages received from the peers that belong to a peer group.

-Use the show form of this command to display the current filters for incoming SA messages received by the peers that belong to a peer group.
+Use the show form of this command to display the existing filter for incoming SA messages received from the peers that belong to a peer group.

-protocols msdp peer-group <group-name> import rp-list prefix-list-name> set protocols msdp peer-group group-name import rp-list prefix-list-name delete protocols msdp peer-group group-name import rp-list [prefix-list-name]
+protocols msdp peer-group <group-name> import rp-list prefix-list-name> set protocols msdp peer-group group-name import rp-list prefix-list-name delete protocols msdp peer-group group-name import rp-list [prefix-list-name] show protocols msdp peer-group group-name import rp-list prefix-list-name '''

-Configures a filter for incoming SA messages that belong to a peer group.
+Configures an RP address filter for incoming SA messages received from peers that belong to a peer group.